-Are Frost DKs in bad shape in Mists of Pandaria?
+Are Frost DKs in good shape in Warlords of Draenor?
 That depends more on you than anything else.
-You certainly have the damage, though you give up the utility of the pet (and Gargoyle.) and some survivability.
+You certainly have plenty of damage, though you give up the utility of the pet (and Gargoyle.) and some survivability.
 This page will attempt to take care of the “How To.”
 If Frost’s your game then chill out, go forth, and kill some players.

 If you’re not yet max level then you won’t be able to use everything on this page, but much will still apply.
 If are interested in getting your character to max level quickly, take a look at Zygor’s leveling guide.

 - Frost Talent Build